dutoitc/copper/README.md

 Here is a list of actual components:

 ## Collectors
-* Http collector: get a web page, then grep page for values production (todo)
+* Web collector: get a web page, keep json first-level values
 * Jmx collector: get values from JMX MBean server
 * Jdbc collector: get values from Jdbc database
 * Log collector: get values from a log file (todo; should support scp)